buddypress/buddypress/docs/developer/functions/rewrites.md

 ### `bp_get_group_url()`

-Use this function to build a single Groups' URL.
-It uses `groups_get_slug()` & `bp_rewrites_get_url()` to do so and is exposing a WordPress filter hook just before returning the built URL.
+Use this function to build a single Group's URL.
+It uses `groups_get_slug()` and `bp_rewrites_get_url()` to do so and exposes a WordPress filter hook just before returning the built URL.
 If you need to override single Groups BuddyPress URLs, you can use the `bp_get_group_url` filter to do so, making sure to get the 4 available filter arguments.
-The first one is the built URL, the second & third are the group ID & slug and the last one contains the associative array of path chunks used to build the URL.
+The first argument is the built URL, the second and third are the group ID and slug and the last one contains the associative array of path chunks used to build the URL.

 _This function was introduced in version 12.0.0_